kkumarcodes/Shopmost/docs/theme/theme-overview.md

 ## Example theme

-You can checkout this repo for an example of theme [Eve Theme](https://github.com/shopmostcommerce/evetheme).
+You can checkout this repo for an example of theme [Ten Theme](https://github.com/kkumarcodes/tentheme).
 It is a simple theme that helps you to understand how to create a theme for Shopmost.